 Persons with psychosocial disabilities represented by the Association of Mental Health (Perhimpunan Jiwa Sehat, PJS).

-The pool of data data obtained from the FGD compiled by the ADF Secretariat to be systematized and adjusted to the needs of this report.
+The pool of data obtained from the FGD compiled by the ADF Secretariat to be systematized and adjusted to the needs of this report.
 Furthermore, to strengthen the CRPD perspective in it, this report uses the CRPD Convention (Articles) and CRPD Indicators prepared by OHCHR as a reference.
 Additionally, this report also refers to some documents, such as a global report on inclusive education produced by IDA and other relevant references.

-To expand the data sources for this report, ADF uses data uses data that was collected previously by Disabled Persons’ Organizations (DPOs) in national and international reporting.
-In particular, the report leverages data collected through ADF’s the Baseline Study of Regional SDGs Implementation in ASEAN, DPO’s Coalition Report on the SDGs Implementation in Indonesia, and alternative reports for CRPD that have been made by DPOs in 2019.
+To expand the data sources for this report, ADF uses data that was collected previously by Disabled Persons’ Organizations (OPDs) in national and international reporting.
+In particular, the report leverages data collected through ADF’s the Baseline Study of Regional SDGs Implementation in ASEAN, OPD’s Coalition Report on the SDGs Implementation in Indonesia, and alternative reports for CRPD that have been made by OPDs in 2019.

 Objectives